Need Cash ASAP? 101 Creative Ways to Make Money This Week

 - Second, none of the ways listed here require much, if any, investment other than time.

 - Third, your results may vary.
 Having cash in hand in seven days or less is the criterion for inclusion, so if some readers can make it work in a week, it made the list.
-Your circumstances may not be the same, so it could take you longer to get ahold of that money using some of these strategies, and some might not work for you at all.
+Your circumstances may not be the same, so it could take you longer to produce an income using some of these strategies, and some might not work for you at all.

 With that disclaimer out of the way, here’s a look at ways to make money fast.